Dynamic or Systematic? Bayesian model selection between dark energy and supernova biases: Methods

 \subsection{Flexknot dark energy reconstructions}

 The ``flexknot'' approach of reconstructing the dark energy equation of state parameter is explained in detail in \cite{paper1} and \cite{paper2}, but we will outline the approach again here.
 Flexknots are a free-form, model-independent method for reconstructing one-dimensional functions, in this case, $w(a)$.
-They consist of a linear spline between $n$ nodes ``knots'', whose positions are parameters of the model to be fitted using nested sampling.
+They consist of a linear spline between $n$ nodes, or ``knots'', whose positions are parameters of the model to be fitted using nested sampling.
 The horizontal coordinate of the left- and rightmost knots are fixed, in this case, at zero and one respectively, and the remaining coordinates are free to vary within these bounds, with the restriction that they remain sorted.
 The number of knots $n$ is also a parameter of the model; in practice, separate nested sampling runs are performed for each $n$ using \textsc{PolyChord} \citep{polychord1, polychord2}, and the posterior of $n$ is proportional to the evidence for each run.
 This is a well-established technique across many areas of cosmology beyond the dark energy equation of state \citep{paper1, paper2, sonke, devazquez}, including the primordial power spectrum \citep{pkhandley, pkvazquez, pkknottedsky, pkcore, pkplanck13, pkplanck15}, the cosmic reionisation history \citep{flexknotreionization, heimersheimfrb}, galaxy cluster profiles \citep{flexknotclusters}, and the $\SI{21}{\centi\metre}$ signal \citep{heimersheim21cm, shen}.
+A similar approach was one of the methods used by \cite{2025RPPh...88i8401M}, though with a polynomial of degree $n-1$ through all the knots, rather than separate linear segments.